-The eye care practitioner should not fit, or provide lenses to, patients who cannot, or will not, adhere to a recommended care or replacement regimen, or are unable to place and remove the lenses.
-Failure to follow handling and cleaning instructions could lead to serious eye infections which might result in corneal ulcers.
+The eye care practitioner should not fit, or provide lenses to, patients who cannot, or will not, adhere to a recommended care or replacement regimen, or are unabl to place and remove the lenses.
+Failure to follow handling and cleaning instructior could lead to serious eye infections which might result in corneal ulcers.

-Patient communication is vital because it relates not only to patient selection but also to ensure compliance.
-It is also necessary to discuss the information contained in the Patient Information Booklet with the patient at the time of the initial examination.
+Patient communication is vital because it relates not only to patient selection to the instruction of the compliance.
+It is also necessary to discuss the information and in the Patient Information Booklet with the patient at the time of the

-Patients selected to wear Bausch + Lomb Pure-Vision®2 For Presbyopia (balafilcon A) Visibility Tinted Contact Lenses should be chosen for their motivation to wear contact lenses, general health and cooperation.
+Patients selected to wear Bausch + Lomb Pure Vision® 2 For Astigmatism (balafilicon A) Visibility Tinted Contact Lenses should be chosen for their motivation to wear contact lenses, general health and cooperation.
 The eye care practitioner must take care in selecting, examining and instructing contact lens patients.
 Patient hygiene and willingness to follow practitioner instructions are essential to their success.

 A detailed history is crucial to determining patient needs and expectations.
-Your patient should be questioned regarding vocation, desired lens wearing time (full or part time), and desired lens usage (reading, recreation or hobbies).
+Your patient should be questioned regarding vocation, desired lens wearing tim (full or part time), and desired lens usage (reading, recreation or hobbies).

-Initial evaluation of the trial lens should be preceded by a complete eye examination, including visual acuity with and without correction at both distance and near, keratometry
+Initial evaluation of the trial lens should be preceded by a complete eye examination, including visual acuity with and without correction at both and near, keratometry and slit lamp examination.

-It is normal for the patient to experience mild symptoms such as lens awareness, variable vision, occasional tearing (watery eyes) and slight redness during the adaptation period.
+It is normal for the patient to experience mild symptoms such as lens awareness variable vision, occasional tearing (watery eyes) and slight redness during the adaptation period.
 Although the adaptation period varies for each individual, generally within one week these symptoms will disappear.
 If these symptoms persist, the patient should be instructed to contact his or her eye care practitioner.